 Lecturer:English Language Student: M.phill in English Literature Writer:Children's Literature,Short Story Writer Hobby:Book Reading, Mov

-The article carries a disclaimer about the characters and the places bearing no link and relation to the historical figures and actual places.
-They are fictional and imaginary, even the presence of Greek gods and goddess is meant for plot construction.
+The article carries a disclaimer about the characters and the places bearing no link or connection to the historical figures and actual places.
+They are fictional and imaginary, and even the presence of Greek gods and goddess is meant for plot construction.

 Pericles Pursues the Potter

 The story begins in the context of those ancient times, when a beautiful city of Antheles was ruled by a piteous and humble king, Pericles.
 The king not only ruled over the city, but also on the hearts of its citizens.
 The people of Antheles were happy to have him as their king because they were leading prosperous and contented lives.

 One day, Pericles, along with his counselor kinsman, Dimitris and some of his attendants, was on his way for hunting.
 Pericles loved hunting more as a competitive training of war rather than a stylized pastime of the aristocracy.
 With the slow gradual motions of the horses, leaded by Pericles and Dimitris, the cavalcade was proceeding towards its search.
 Dimitris, suddenly, caught a hunt but the king avoided it.

 "Oh mighty king of Antheles!
 My observation says you always look for your hunt very shrewdly, but your quietness makes me restless, my king."